Photography Tips

 Where is Photography Shark located relative to Boston?

-The studio is at 83 E Water St, Rockland, MA — about 25 minutes south of Boston on Route 3.
+The studio is at 83 E Water Street, Rockland, MA — about 25 minutes south of Boston on Route 3.
 It serves aspiring models from the South Shore and greater Boston area.

 Should I pursue commercial or fashion modeling in Boston?